kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

   from the vSphere in-tree plugin to vSphere CSI plugin.
   Supports falling back to in-tree vSphere plugin if a node does not have vSphere CSI plugin installed and configured.
 Requires CSIMigration feature flag enabled.
-- `CSIMigrationvSphereComplete` or `InTreePluginvSphereUnregister`: Stops registering the vSphere in-tree plugin in kubelet and volume controllers and enables shims and translation logic to route volume operations from the vSphere in-tree plugin to vSphere CSI plugin.
+- `InTreePluginvSphereUnregister`: Stops registering the vSphere in-tree plugin in kubelet and volume controllers and enables shims and translation logic to route volume operations from the vSphere in-tree plugin to vSphere CSI plugin.
 Requires CSIMigration and CSIMigrationvSphere feature flags enabled and vSphere CSI plugin installed and